kidder514/justJoking/README.md

 - changeName to just jokes maybe, before that check how name will affect you ranking
 - App store optimization
 - rechecking all firestore config
+- setup dev and production environment, and user different google, firebase and other account

 ### Features in release 1.1.0
 - search Page